Late Filing, Payment Penalties

 Generally, you will owe penalties and interest if you owe taxes and you file and/or pay late.
 To find out if you may face IRS penalties for late filing and/or late payment, find the scenario below that applies to you:

-1. You did NOT e-file or file a federal tax return for Tax Year 2021 by April 18, 2022, but you expect a refund.
+1. You did NOT e-file or file a federal tax return by the April deadline, but you expect a refund.

 In general, you will not face penalties, but you must file a return to claim your tax refund.
-You will have 3 years from the original due date or until April 18, 2025 to file a 2021 Tax Return and claim your tax refund.
-After April 18, 2025, you can no longer claim your 2021 refund and the money goes to the U.S. Treasury.
+You will have 3 years from the original due date to claim your tax refund.
+After this date, you can no longer claim it and the money goes to the U.S. Treasury.
 See information about unclaimed tax refunds.

 What Next?
-Prepare and e-file a tax return through eFile.com as soon as possible and no later than October 15 October 17, 2022.
-After the October deadline, you will need to manually prepare and file your 2021 Tax Return via mail.
+Prepare and e-file a tax return through eFile.com as soon as possible and no later than the October 15 deadline.
+After this deadline, you will need to manually prepare and file your tax return via mail.

 2. You DID e-file or file a federal tax return on time and you owe unpaid taxes.